healing the stories that shape how we serve

 2. involved with or connected with improving people's lives and bettering the world.

 After almost two decades working alongside and leading other humanitarians, I believe those of us who choose to work in in service of others love the work and are compelled by a common desire to alleviate the suffering of other humans — even if it means bearing our own pain in shame and silence.
-But those same two decades of experience have shown me that service doesn't have to come at this cost.
-I know there is a better way, and I’ve seen it work.

 At Roots in the Clouds we’re supporting leaders and organizations who are ready to reimagine what it means to be of service in the face of vicarious trauma, moral injury, and institutional betrayal.